ognjenkurtic/agentorientedprogramming/README.md

 The orchestration of the job is performed by the framework (i.e. IOrchestrator) so that every agent thinks only about how to perform it's task and what information to pass further.

-During program startup agents with their specific events are registered with the orchestrator.
+Option 1: During program startup agents with their specific events are registered with the orchestrator.
 These job descriptions (chain of events) together with the agents fully describe the functionality of the program.

+Option 2: Job descriptions are stored in the Job classes, utilizing the mediator pattern.
+No need for the orchestrator.